A class that provides the functionality of Kernel#set_trace_func

 end

-Return the parameters definition of the method or block that the current hook belongs to.
-Format is the same as for Method#parameters
+Returns the parameter definitions of the method or block that the current hook belongs to.
+The format is the same as for Method#parameters

 def path